-- Function: Envision how the home should function.
+- Function: Envision how your home should function.

 - Space: Determine what activities will be done in which spaces and when.

-Every sustainable interior design process includes another indispensable step to these two.
+Every sustainable interior design process includes a third indispensable step.

 - Sustainability: What sustainable measures will guide the design and how will it benefit our well-being and that of our environment.

-These three are the essential foundation and your guide in all further design considerations.
+These three are the essential foundation and your guide for all further design considerations.
 Don’t worry about furniture layouts, colors, textures and materials in the initial phase of your home improvement project.

 This post focuses on the first of the three pillars: Function

-How do you envision your home works?
+How do you envision your home should work?
 What functional requirements do you have?
 What are the activities carried out in the house?
 And what are the needs and wants each household member has?

-To get started with your list focus on the obvious ones first, like cooking, sleeping, playing, working, showering, doing laundry, etc..
-Then look at more individual activities like hobbies, work arrangements and personal needs.
+To get started with your list, focus on the obvious ones first, like cooking, sleeping, playing, working, showering, doing laundry, etc. Then look at more individual activities like hobbies, work arrangements and personal needs and wants.